-With its wide array of landscapes, it’s no wonder so many call Oklahoma home.
-Mortgage rates in the Sooner State tend to be higher than the national average rates.
-Oklahoma counties’ conforming loan and FHA limits hold steady at the standard limits.
+With its wide array of landscapes, it’s no wonder so many Americans choose to call Oklahoma home.
+Mortgage rates in the Sooner State tend to be higher than national averages, while home prices are generally well below nationwide marks.
+Oklahoma counties’ conforming loan and FHA limits hold steady at the standard limits, though.

 National Mortgage Rates

 Oklahoma Mortgage Rates Quick Facts

 - Median Home Value: $168,500 (U.S. Census Bureau)

 - Loan Funding Rate: 52.94% (CFPB)

 - Median Monthly Homeownership Costs: $1,313 (U.S. Census Bureau)